Fuel CompareCronometer vs Lose It!13 min read

 Winner: Cronometer

 This category is not competitive.
-Cronometer tracks over 80 micronutrients with verified accuracy: the complete vitamin spectrum (A through K, individual B vitamins), essential and trace minerals (calcium, iron, zinc, selenium, chromium, manganese), all essential amino acids and most non-essential ones, omega-3 and omega-6 fatty acid breakdowns, and additional biomarkers that most apps ignore entirely.
+Cronometer tracks 80+ micronutrients (up to 84) with verified accuracy: the complete vitamin spectrum (A through K, individual B vitamins), essential and trace minerals (calcium, iron, zinc, selenium, chromium, manganese), all essential amino acids and most non-essential ones, omega-3 and omega-6 fatty acid breakdowns, and additional biomarkers that most apps ignore entirely.
+This full depth is available on the free tier without any paywall.

 Lose It! offers shallow micronutrient tracking that requires a Premium subscription to access, and even then covers only a fraction of what Cronometer includes for free.
 The micronutrient data in Lose It! inherits the accuracy issues of its crowd-sourced database, meaning the limited nutrients it does track may not be reliable.